OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ![](stop_app_runbook_1.png "width=500")

-After the runbook has completed we can verify that the application was stopped by opening the manager console.
-In the screenshot below you can see version **200401140129** is not running.
+After the runbook has completed, we can verify the application was stopped by opening the Manager console.
+In the screenshot below, you can see version **200401140129** is not running.
 This version no longer responds to requests, and all future requests will then be directed to the latest version of the application:

 ![](stopped_application.png "width=500")

 ## Feature branch deployments

-A common development practice is to complete a feature in a separate SCM branch, known as a feature branch.
+A common development practice is completing a feature in a separate SCM branch, known as a feature branch.

 A CI server will typically watch for the presence of feature branches and create a deployable artifact from the code committed there.